 I create sculptural works, installations, public art and playful projects in a variety of media.
 I find great beauty in making, and use the material that is right for the concept, to explore ideas and share them.
 My current artistic research is centered on the material possibilities of reconstituted single-use plastic waste.
 This detritus of our times has become a part of the worlds ecological cycle, and through the relationships between species it has become a part of the food chain.
 By re-imagining plastic waste as sculptural material, perhaps we can place a higher value on this existing strong, durable material, redirecting it from landfill into other forms, to reconsider its production and use.

-I have recently completed a Masters of Fine Art In Utrecht, Netherlands.
-The research topic was called ‘Synthesis’, meaning : the creation of something by artificial means :a combination of entities.
-Urban co-existence was explored through the specifics of the Oostvardersplassen in the Netherlands as an example of a re-wilded nature reserve in a manufactured landscape.
-This artistic and written research culminated in an exhibition at BAK, Utrecht, 2016.
+Recently completing a Masters of Fine Art In Utrecht, Netherlands, my research topic was called Synthesis (meaning both: the creation of something by artificial means / and a combination of entities).
+I explored a somewhat bizarre example of urban co-existence with the wild animal, through the specifics of a re-wilded man-made nature reserve in the Netherlands, with the help of a ranger.
+This artistic and written research culminated in an exhibition at BAK, curated by Marcus Miessen.

 My work has appeared at Federation Square, NGV, White Night, Sydney Festival, Montalto, Sculpture by The Sea, ArtPlay, Bendigo Conservatory, Albury Library Museum, Utrecht University Museum, and BAK gallery amongst others.